maryu0/Portfolio/README.md

 - Familiar with **Parcel** bundler for optimizing and deploying projects.
 - Comfortable with using **VS Code** as the primary IDE for development.

+### Additional Skills

+- Understanding of responsive design principles for cross-device compatibility.
+- Familiarity with **environment variable management** using tools like `cross-env`.
+- Passion for writing clean, maintainable, and optimized code.

 ## Contact

 - **Email:** [Get in Touch](mailto:maryu3738@gmail.com)